I asked Steve Denning for advice on how to successfully lead an agile transformation and here's what he said:

 To that end, I thought I’d provide some of my own.

-- The real challenges are not what the leadership team things they are.
+The real challenges are not what the leadership team thinks they are.
 They are much lower…within the teams.
 You must mine the teams for the real impediments to change.